Margarethe-S/llm-response-timer-action/README.md

 ➡️ View the main project: **[Dr. Nature – A holistic AI-powered health assistant](https://github.com/Margarethe-Techstarter/dr-nature)**

+## 📊 This project is currently in active development.

+Even though the Action is not yet published on the GitHub Marketplace, it is already being tested and explored by other developers.
+This shows that the concept resonates and has practical relevance.

+The development is intentionally transparent and learning-focused – including all tests, errors, and improvements.
+The goal is stability, clarity, and real progress – not perfection.

+🛠️ A Marketplace release is planned as soon as the core functionality is reliably established.

 ## ✅ Features

 - Loads `.env` file to retrieve the LM Studio API URL